Pass-Through Entity Taxation

 Are PTE credits refundable?

-PTE credits are nonrefundable.
-Any credits that exceed the member’s Hawaiʻi income tax liability are nonrefundable to the member and excess credits cannot be carried forward.
+For tax year 2023, any credits that exceed the member’s Hawaiʻi income tax liability are nonrefundable to the member and excess credits cannot be carried forward.

 How is the amount of the PTE credit determined?

-Each member of an electing PTE may claim a PTE credit equal to the member’s pro rata share of the PTE tax paid.
+Each qualified member of an electing PTE may claim a PTE credit equal to the member’s pro rata share of the PTE tax paid.

 Who is responsible for communicating information about the pro rata shares of PTE credits to members of an electing PTE?